 Ceremonies conducted by humanist celebrants are both a celebration of a life and a dignified, personal farewell.
 They’re the perfect option for families who want a sincere, personal reflection on the life of their loved one.
 This can be especially important if the person who died wasn’t particularly religious.

-A funeral director is the professional most likely to deal with all the practical arrangements of a funeral, the type of ceremony you choose is entirely up to you.
+While a funeral director is the professional most likely to deal with the practical arrangements of a funeral, the type of ceremony you choose is entirely up to you.
 If you are thinking about arranging your own funeral, you may like to use our pre-planned funeral ceremony service.

 Our funeral celebrants are sensitive people, empathetic to the experience of bereavement, and focused on providing a funeral ceremony that will be most fitting for the circumstances.
 They are familiar with cremation and burial procedures and will guide you through the whole process of arranging a funeral ceremony.

 ‘You struck exactly the right tone and balance.
 Many people commented to me that they could not believe that you had never met her!
 People were also very interested to hear details of her life.
 For most it was the first time they had attended a humanist service of any description and I only received positive comments.
 They appreciated the honesty of the service and the fact that it was all about my mother with no other influences.’

 ‘Whilst still sad, people thought it was a beautiful and uplifting funeral and many commented that it was the most personal funeral they’d ever been to.’